 Rather than doing a boring presentation of the facts and all the different ways to accomplish something, she is not afraid to offer a real opinion and tell you the best way to do things.
 So, so, valuable if you can get your hands on it.

-And although it is mostly a story, it is extremely inspirational and will will remind why you are doing all this work on days when it all seems like too much.
+And although it is mostly a story, it is extremely inspirational and will remind you why you are doing all this work on days when it all seems like too much.
 (And those days will come.)
-I have read it many times, and will read it many more.
+I have read it many times and will read it many more.

 I tend to prefer books that are deep and narrow, and this one is broad.
 But it’s so lovely and inspiring that it deserves a place on this list.

-This is one of those homesteading books that focuses on one narrow topic but covers it backwards and forwards.
+This is one of those homesteading books that focuses on one narrow topic but covers it backward and forwards.